 I would say that this young man’s personal responsibility in the face of adversity accomplished great things for him.
 He is a very successful attorney and would be the first to attribute it to his acceptance of personal responsibility.
 He would also attribute his success to the institutional structures of government assistance that his efforts allowed him to exploit to full advantage.
 But he also knows that most people, faced with this adversity, would not break away from these circumstances.
 His brother and niece also came to my school.
 They did not succeed.
 Despite his example and help, they could not overcome the circumstances that they did not create.
 It is such a complex and frustrating condition that injustice creates and calls for what Young calls “the responsibility individuals have for the conditions of the lives of others, as well as their own lives.”

-There is, of course, no one solution for the disparate effect that unequal distribution of resources and the lack of emphasis on structural background conditions create.
-It creates a trap that is very difficult to escape despite personal responsibility that would translate into success for those in a more privileged setting.
+There is, of course, no one solution for the disparate effect that unequal distribution of resources and a lack of emphasis on structural background conditions create.
+It becomes a trap that is very difficult to escape despite personal responsibility that would translate into success for those in a more privileged setting.
 One poor choice or circumstance can overcome those in this setting while leaving others with more resources, privilege, or in a different environment, untouched.
-America today is a much more complex environment in which employment opportunity, investment, neighborhood demographics are understood as structures in making judgments of justice and injustice.
-Certainly, the perspective that lack of personal responsibility on the part of the poor is the cause of poverty rather than structural injustice and the lack of responsibility all members of society, including the privileged, should address for the greater good of our shared American experience is simplistic and might serve only to perpetuate this evil.
+Something as simple as the acknowledgement of privilege by those who enjoy it with the resultant responsibility to advocate and work for change could move our nation forward in redirecting the perspective that a lack of personal responsibility is the cause of poverty rather than structural injustice and could be a definitive fork in the road toward the path of historic change.

 Time is moving fast and a final direction for my research question is looming large.
 I've moved all over the place, which isn't good.
 After exploring the problem of parents cut out of the involvement loop because of the move to replace paper with digital information to issues surrounding assessment and the utter lack of implemented solutions to the most effective use of data by educators, I think I'm coming close to knowing my direction.
 It is the intellectual fusion of everything we do here to social justice that is very motivating.
 I need to seek a little more advice from my professors, but I'll get back to you here when I have completely settled on a question.